microsoft/Managing-RBAC-in-Azure/README.md

 4. Navigate to the **API permissions** tab and click **Add a permission**.
 Under **Microsoft APIs**, select **Microsoft Graph**.
 5. Click **Delegated Permissions**, expand the **User** category, and select **User.Read**, **User.Read.All**, and **User.ReadBasic.All**.
 6. Now click **Application Permissions**, expand the **User** category, and select **User.Read.All**.
 7. Now click **Add Permissions**.
-Note that depending on your associated Tenant, your access requests for these API permissions may require manual approval and could result in a multi-day process.
+Note that depending on your associated Tenant, you may require a tenant admin to grant the consent.

 For more information on setting up your AAD Application, [click here.](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-app)